 Parent & Me Lesson - Ages 3-6

-This lesson is designed for children 3 to 6 years of age and specifically for first-time and novice-level kids.
+Currently available Fridays, Saturdays & Sundays only with limited space available.
+This parent assisted lesson is designed for children 3 to 6 years of age and specifically for first-time and novice-level kids.
 This is a great way to introduce skiing or snowboarding with a parent assisting their child with the activities used to build skills and independence.

 We’ll start out in our “Fun Zone” adjacent to Ballroom Carpet, learning how to put equipment on, walk up a small hill, glide down independently, as well as eventually turn and stop.
 Each child progresses at their own pace based on age and interest, with the goal being that all kids have a great first-time experience.

 This lesson requires a lift ticket or season pass for the child.
 Parents can walk alongside the Ballroom Carpet conveyor with their child, assisting their child with loading and unloading, without a lift ticket.
 This lesson will help parents reinforce the learning that occurs after the lesson when you’re practicing on your own with your child.
 This lesson is not intended to teach parents how to ski or snowboard; parents are present to assist their child with the activities.
 You will be paired up with other parents and children of similar ages and ability levels with the same discipline – either ski or snowboard.

 You want your child's first experience to be memorable in such a way that THEY want to come back